📘 MERCED COUNTY CEDS 2025–2030 (FULLY REBUILT WITH ALL CITIES)

 Oaxacan

-PILLAR 6 — COUNTY-WIDE CONNECTIVITY: TRANSPORTATION THAT SERVES WORKERS
+PILLAR 6 — COUNTY-WIDE TRANSPORTATION CONNECTIVITY

-✔ Westside express shuttle
+✔ Westside express shuttle (Los Banos, Dos Palos, Gustine)

 ✔ Industrial corridor transit (Livingston–Delhi–Atwater–Castle)